Lesson 1: History of Bien Hoa - Dong Nai pottery

 Along both sides of the Dong Nai River, many centuries ago, indigenous people lived, especially in the land of Pho Islet (now Hiep Hoa Ward, Bien Hoa City), where a pottery craft village was formed.

-Two special ceramic lines
+Two distinctive ceramic lines

 Currently, Dong Nai Museum is preserving about 50 ceramic artifacts discovered at archaeological sites in Dong Nai land in the prehistoric period such as: Binh Da, Go Me, Cai Van, Cai Lang... providing a large amount of documents for researchers and scholars interested in learning about the past hidden deep underground and the cultural exchange process of ancient residents in Dong Nai land.
-It is also preserving about 100 artifacts, many of which are ceramic artifacts found under the Dong Nai River associated with the process of reclaiming the land of Phuong Nam more than 325 years ago.
+It is also preserving about 100 artifacts, many of which are ceramic artifacts found under the Dong Nai River associated with the process of reclaiming the Southern land more than 325 years ago.

 In the early 20th century, fine art ceramics developed quite strongly in Bien Hoa.
-However, it was not until 1903, when the Bien Hoa Fine Arts School (now Dong Nai Decorative Arts College) was established, that Bien Hoa ceramics had an important new turning point in its development, marked by the artistic element with the famous name "Bien Hoa Fine Art Ceramics".
-Combining the traditional elements of indigenous ceramics and Western ceramic techniques, Bien Hoa fine art ceramics quickly asserted their independent advantages and their own trends.
-Along with Lai Thieu ceramics (Binh Duong) and Cay Mai ceramics (Ho Chi Minh City), Bien Hoa ceramics contributed to marking a development stage of Vietnamese ceramic art with the Southern style in the modern period.
+However, it was not until 1903, when the Bien Hoa Fine Art School (now Dong Nai Decorative Arts College) was established, that Bien Hoa ceramics had an important new turning point in its development, marked by the artistic element with the famous name "Bien Hoa Fine Art Ceramics".
+Combining traditional elements of indigenous ceramics and Western ceramic techniques, Bien Hoa fine art ceramics quickly asserted their independent advantages and their own trends.
+Together with Lai Thieu ceramics (Binh Duong) and Cay Mai ceramics (Ho Chi Minh City), Bien Hoa ceramics contributed to marking a development stage of Vietnamese ceramic art with the Southern style in the modern period.

-International name: Bien Hoa Vert
+International name: Vert de Bienhoa

 Bien Hoa fine art ceramics are a skillful combination of the old and the new, the East and the West, specifically the crystallization of the skillful experience of traditional handmade ceramics with modern French techniques and technology.

 In the book Bien Hoa History - Brief, researcher Luong Van Luu commented: “The cosmetics of Bien Hoa Fine Arts School are noted by international diplomats and European and Asian artists, especially ceramics.
 Although colorful, they are still simple, not flashy, dazzling, calm, gentle, with a discreet, gentle, eternal, purely Asian beauty, harmonizing the past and present.
-Thanks to that, when placing a Bien Hoa ceramic cosmetic in a room of a building, in any location, it is beautiful”.
+Thanks to that, when placing a Bien Hoa ceramic cosmetic in a room of a building, in any location, it is beautiful.”

 Le Quyen